PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     ###### NEXT BATCHES IN 2020

-    We accept applications on an ongoing basis for our next programs starting early 2020.
+    We accept applications on an ongoing basis for our next programs starting in spring 2020.

     **Apply to the program closest to your place of residence.** \